 Weekly Influenza Update

-Wisconsin's influenza activity is declining, but with changing dominant types.
-67% of recent detections have been Influenza B; 33% have been Influenza A. There have been 3,646 influenza-related hospitalizations since September 1, 2016, with 418 admitted to ICU and 95 requiring mechanical ventilation.
-This compares to 1,708 hospitalizations last year at this time, and 4,546 for the 2014-2015 season.
+Wisconsin's influenza activity has declined to baseline, with 80% of recent detections being influenza B. There have been 3,861 influenza-related hospitalizations since September 1, 2016, with 450 admitted to ICU and 101 requiring mechanical ventilation.
 67% of hospitalizations have been in individuals age 65 and older.
-Influenza A[H3N2] is less kind to elders; across the US one out of every 375 people age ≥65 has been hospitalized with laboratory-confirmed influenza.
+Across the US one out of every 350 people age ≥65 has been hospitalized with laboratory-confirmed influenza.

 The prevalence of acute diarrheal illness (ADI) in Wisconsin's primary care patients is at 1.6%

 Primary Care Snapshot: